 REST IN PEACE?!

 The personal nature of the Tweets was most concerning.
-This was not some anonymous hater; rather, this was someone intimately acquainted with the details of our wedding debacle at Bahama Beach Club.
+This was not some anonymous hater; rather, this was someone intimately acquainted with the details of our wedding debacle at Bahama Beach Club on Treasure Cay.
 Well, maybe not all the details… clearly @ToVacationIdeas has a one-sided perception of the events of that week.

 Hundreds of messages piled up.
 I never returned a single one other than to ask him to stop contacting me.